DanFNKD/pl-quiz/README.md

 6. Click "Save"
 7. The "github-pages" link is now visible in the "Deployments" section on the repository

-A live version of the project can be found here - https://danfnkd.github.io/pl-quiz/.
+A live version of the project can be found [here](https://danfnkd.github.io/pl-quiz/).

 ## Content